-- Statutory merger of two or more previously independent undertakings. - Acquisition of control over one or more previously independent undertakings or parts of it through any transaction, in particular the acquisition of an equity interest or the conclusion of an agreement. - · Acquisition of joint control over an undertaking (joint venture).
+- Acquisition of control over one or more previously independent undertakings or parts of undertakings through any transaction, in particular the acquisition of an equity interest or the conclusion of an agreement. - Acquisition of joint control over an undertaking (joint venture).